amirfreak/persian-siamese/README.md

-# persian-siamese
+# 🖤 persian-siamese-network 🖤

+## 🖤 What is Siamese Network?

-we analyze different articles, codebases, persian handwritten styling
+🖤 we analyze different articles, codebases, persian handwritten styling 🖤